 - Despite B12 being only naturally found in animal products – I discuss some of the ways vegetarians can increase their B12 levels.

 We will be covering other important minerals to consider for a vegetarian diet in Part 2 which will be released next week.

 If your family is consuming a vegetarian diet and you suspect your child may be lacking the above nutrients, you may be interested in supplementing with nutrients.
-Our naturopath Sarah can assist with organising blood work pathology and prescribing the correct nutrients for your child’s needs.
+Our practitioners can assist with organising blood work pathology and prescribing the correct nutrients for your child’s needs.

 To book an appointment – click here.